 Strawberry ‘Ozark Beauty’.

 If you received bare-root plants, trim long roots to about 6″.
-Place the roots in a bowl of water for an hour, in the shade.
+Place the roots in a bucket of cool water for an hour, in the shade.

 Although a raised bed is an efficient method of growing strawberries, they can be planted in level gardens.
 Pay special attention, though, to slope, drainage, and air circulation.

 After preparing the soil, dig a hole for each plant, spreading out the roots and firming soil around them.
-The crown of the plant, where the leaves meet the roots, should be just above soil level.
+The crown of the plant, where the leaves meet the roots, should be right at (never below) soil level.

 Mulch